 Phobias and fears come in all shapes and sizes.
 Phobias are typically treated with therapy, medication, or a combination of both.
 If you think you may have a phobia that’s impacting your daily life, speak with a doctor for an evaluation and treatment options.

 A phobia is an irrational fear of something that’s unlikely to cause harm.
-The word itself comes from the Greek word phobos, which means fear or horror.
+The word itself comes from the Greek word“phobos,” which means “fear” or “horror.”

 Hydrophobia, for example, literally translates to fear of water.

 When someone has a phobia, they experience intense fear of a certain object or situation.
-Phobias are different than regular fears because they cause significant distress, possibly interfering with life at home, work, or school.
+Phobias are different from regular fears because they cause significant distress, possibly interfering with life at home, work, or school.

 Phobias come in all shapes and sizes.
 Because there are an infinite number of objects and situations, the list of specific phobias is quite long.

 According to the DSM-5, specific phobias typically fall within five general categories: